PoopBear1/Motion-Classifier/Readme.md

 ### Prerequisites
 You need to install the following software/libraries:
-* Notice: We use VGG model to find rough key points and their matching, which significantly reduces complexity in Pixel-wise.
-So please following yolo documents to create the environment -- "https://github.com/ufukefe/DFM".
+* Notice: We use VGG model to find rough key points and their matching, which significantly reduces complexity in finding matches.
+So please following DFM documents to create the environment -- "https://github.com/ufukefe/DFM".
-* Otherwise: you are free to use any version of python if you want to use traditional SIFT/Surf/ORB only
+* Otherwise: you are free to use any version of python if you want to use traditional SIFT/SURf/ORB only
 ```shell
 pip install -r requirements.txt
 ```